jvmallow/jvmallow.github.io/_posts/2025-05-31-Science_Anxiety.md

 “Gender-related Science Anxiety: A First Binational Study,” J. V. Mallow, Journal of Science Education and Technology 3, 227 (1994).

 An investigation was carried out to ascertain whether science anxiety as measured by a self-reporting instrument was related to gender for groups of American and Danish students aged 17 and up.
 In both national groups, females scored significantly higher on a variety of science anxiety measures than did males.
-Science anxiety proved to be also related to general anxiety and to field of study, but not significantly to national group, albeit the Danish group as a whole registered womewhat lower than the American group, and in particular, Danish fermales registered lower than American males.
+Science anxiety proved to be also related to general anxiety and to field of study, but not significantly to national group, albeit the Danish group as a whole registered somewhat lower than the American group, and in particular, Danish fermales registered lower than American males.